-- The Illinois Early Learning Project (IEL) website is a source of evidence-based, reliable information on early care and education for parents, caregivers, and teachers of young children in Illinois.
-In addition to “Questions and Answers,” such as this one, the website offers printable tip sheets for caregivers and parents, a question-answering service, a monthly online newsletter, and an easy-to-use database of resources to “the best of the Web” on topics related to early care and education.
+- Illinois Early Learning is a source of evidence-based, reliable information on early care and education for parents, caregivers, and teachers of young children in Illinois.
+In addition to “Questions and Answers,” such as this one, the website offers printable tip sheets for caregivers and parents, blogs, podcasts, resource lists, tool kits, a monthly online newsletter, and a variety of other useful content.

 - The National Association for the Education of Young Children (NAEYC) is the nation’s largest organization of early childhood professionals and others dedicated to improving the quality of early childhood programs for children.
-NAEYC offers many resources through its Web site and has an accreditation program to recognize high-quality center-based programs.
+NAEYC offers many resources through its website and has an accreditation program to recognize high-quality center-based programs.

-- Child care centers in Illinois must be licensed by the Illinois Department of Children and Family Services (DCFS).
-The DCFS website provides links to licensing and additional helpful information for child care providers in both English and Spanish.
+Childcare centers in Illinois must be licensed by the Illinois Department of Children and Family Services (DCFS).
+The DCFS website provides links to licensing and additional helpful information for childcare providers in both English and Spanish.